soilysound/sdc-site-base/README.md

 Browsers that do not pass the above test will not recieve site javascript and may thus lack some functionailty.
 However, the main text of each page should still be readable and there should be a basic, useable navigation.

 #### Modern browser
+Browsers and devices listed here should enjoy full site functionality, javascript support and rich design.

 | Yes          | Support % |
 | :----------  | :------   |